-No, TLS encryption isn’t HIPAA compliant.
+No, TLS encryption has never stated that they are HIPAA compliant.
 If covered entities use TLS encryption, additional security measures are required for protected health information (PHI).

 Certain email providers don’t support the delivery of encrypted messages.
 So the service removes the encryption to deliver the email, resulting in a message that contains plain text without encryption.
 Also, if the recipient responds, the reply transmits without encryption.